AequilibraE/aequilibrae-examples/README.md

-# examples_api
+# Examples of usage of the AequilibraE API

-Examples of usage of the AequilibraE API
+All documentation is inside each notebook